What is The Property Tax?

 How to Apply for Personal Exemptions

-Taxpayers must pay the full amount indicated on this bill by November 1, even if they have an application pending.
+Taxpayers must pay the full amount indicated on this bill by November 1, even if they have an abatement application pending.

 If their application is subsequently approved, the amount of the exemption will be credited to their 2nd half tax bill.

 The voters of Berlin have approved an increase in the exemption amounts for qualifying individuals at town meeting with the acceptance of Mass General Law Chapter 126 of the Acts of 1988 amending Section 4 of Chapter 73 of the Acts of 1986.
 This grants an additional exemption of 100% of the approved exemption.
 This MGL must be approved each year at town meeting and can be increased, decreased, or eliminated.
-The additional amounted in not reimbursed by the state, it is paid by local tax revenues through the overlay account.
+The additional amount is not reimbursed by the state, it is paid by local tax revenues through the overlay account.

 A taxpayer may not receive more than one of these exemptions.
 If, however, taxpayers qualify for more than one of these exemptions, the Assessors will encourage them to apply for and receive the exemption that saves them the most money.